 Treatments for red skin and small visible blood vessels

-Mild rosacea (type 1) with facial redness and small visible blood vessels can be treated with brimonidine tartrate.
+Reddened facial skin can be treated with brimonidine (trade name: Mirvaso).
 This medication makes the blood vessels narrower, reducing the blood flow to the face and decreasing the redness.
-But it doesn’t help in the treatment of other types of rosacea (types 2, 3 and 4).
+But it is not effective in reducing other symptoms of rosacea, such as bumps or pustules.

-Research has shown that brimonidine tartrate reduces facial redness a little in many people, and a lot in some people.
-It usually starts working within one hour and the effect lasts up to twelve hours.
+It usually starts working within one hour, and the effect lasts up to twelve hours.

-The possible side effects include skin irritation and allergic skin reactions that make the skin even redder.
+Possible side effects include skin irritation and allergic reactions in the skin that may make the skin redness even worse.
 It’s important not to get any of the gel in your eyes because it can temporarily lower the fluid pressure inside the eyes.

 Laser treatment and intense pulsed light therapy

 Laser treatment or intense pulsed light therapy are particularly suitable for rosacea with bothersome red blood vessels.
 Both treatments involve damaging the small blood vessels using heat (also known as cauterizing).
 But there is hardly any research on these treatment approaches.
-In Germany, the costs are not covered by statutory health insurance.
+In Germany, the costs of these treatments aren't covered by statutory health insurers.

 Treatments for red and yellow spots

 Several studies have shown that these medications reduce the skin problems or even make them go away completely for a while.
-A noticeable improvement can be seen after about three or four weeks.
+A noticeable improvement can be seen after about three to four weeks.

 Most people tolerate the medication well.
-The possible side effects include minor skin irritation, itching and dry skin.
+The possible side effects include minor skin irritation, a burning sensation, itching and dry skin.